Skilled Criminal Defense Attorney Contact Us to Discuss Your Case

 In the state of Texas, different crimes are handled in unique ways.
 For example, if you were convicted of a class C misdemeanor with a deferred adjudication, or were sentenced to community supervision, you may be eligible to begin the expungement process.
 For more severe crimes, other options are available.

-Depending on your situation may need to take the route of:
+Depending on your situation, you may need to consider:

 • Deferred adjudication